FollowJack/materialize-angular-template/README.md

-# materialize-angular-template
+# AngularExample

-As webdeveloper, I'd like to have a web template in order to use that for my projects
+This project is a template to show how to configure an angular 4 project with angular-cli and angular2-materialize.
+Please have a look at the commits.